End of subsidies for PHEVs looms in Germany

 Also affected are individual model versions of Audi, Ford, Jaguar, Jeep, Mercedes, Land Rover, Volvo and Volkswagen.
 Among them are some exotics like the Wrangler or Explorer, but also versions of more popular models like the Q8, F-Pace, GLC, Velar, XC90 and Touareg.
 The fate of these now lies in the hands of the manufacturers.

 New electric ranges would have to be homologated in time to exceed the 60km, which should not be a major issue technically.
 However, OEMs will certainly pull out their pocket calculators and offset the costs of homologation with, on the one hand, the acceptance of possible unit sales losses due to the affected versions or, alternatively, to provide additional sales support for these models.
-What we will probably see, however, are eager registrations of these models at the end of the year in order to maintain the subsidy entitlement and get production on the road.
+What we will probably see, however, are eager registrations of these models at the end of the year in order to maintain the EV subsidy entitlement and get production on the road.

 Residual values will probably be only slightly affected by a possible abolition of the premium, as in these price ranges the government subsidy tends to have a smaller effect.
 It is more likely that the short-term increase in volumes on the used-car market caused by the anticipated registration campaigns at the end of the year could, depending on the size, create volume and thus price pressure.
 In any case, what happens next with these models is worth watching.